Hornbill-Docs/hdoc-library/hdoc-library/configuration/intelligent-capture/field-conditions.md

 ### Field "Override flags" section

-Next to "Default flags" there is a section "Override flags".
-In this section is possible to define a list of conditions with their flags that should be applied if condition would be evaluated as a true.
+Adjacent to "Default flags," there is a section titled "Override flags."
+In this section, you can define a list of conditions with their corresponding flags that should be applied if the condition is evaluated as true.

-Depends on condition outcome (true or false) it is possible to change following field properties:
+Depending on the condition outcome (true or false), it is possible to change the following field properties:
 * require
 * visibility
 * read only